The Spook Who Sat by the Door (film): Critical reception

 Film critics agree that The Spook Who Sat By the Door is a significant movie in that it presents a highly politically charged vision of black people, and according to PopMatters the film "remains one of the few uncompromised representations of black armed resistance in the United States."
-In a 2004 review for Philadelphia City Paper, Sam Adams recognizes the importance of Spook's questioning of politics and race in America, despite some other technical weaknesses.
-Adams writes: "the movie's sly polemicism has arguably aged better than the revolutionary rhetoric that inspired it", and notes that the conflict within Spook in its use of stereotypical imagery along with its revolutionary political message: "Hailed as a landmark and denounced as racist, 'The Spook Who Sat by the Door' is, at the very least, still worth arguing over."
+In a 2004 review for Philadelphia City Paper, Sam Adams recognizes the importance of Spook's questioning of politics and race in America, despite some technical weaknesses.
+Writing that "the movie's sly polemicism has arguably aged better than the revolutionary rhetoric that inspired it", in reference to the film's use of stereotypical imagery alongside its revolutionary political message, Adams states: "Hailed as a landmark and denounced as racist, 'The Spook Who Sat by the Door' is, at the very least, still worth arguing over."

 Similarly, Vincent Canby's 1973 review of the film for The New York Times notes the film’s use of stereotypes in order to convey the message at the heart of it: "The rage it projects is real, even though the means by which that rage is projected are stereotypes.
 Black as well as white".
 Canby also notes the difficulty he had with reviewing the film in that, although it is not technically impressive or innovative, its political and racial significance is not to be underestimated or dismissed. "...'The Spook Who Sat by the Door' is a difficult work to judge coherently.
 It is such a mixture of passion, humor, hindsight, prophecy, prejudice and reaction that the fact that it's not a very well-made movie, and is seldom convincing as melodrama, is almost beside the point."

 According to David Somerset of the British Film Institute (where the film was screened in May 2012 as part of their "African Odysseys" strand): "the major achievement of Spook is its depiction of a spectrum of social roles within the African-American community.
 It's a vivid picture of the language of race politics whose complexity and inherent contradictions go to the heart of the African-American experience, encouraging the viewer to transcend class and consider their collective plight.
 Without this critique of individual complicity in oppression, The Spook Who Sat by the Door could be accused of being a rabble-rousing exercise in fuelling blind resentment, but as Freeman tells a fellow gang member, 'This is not about hating white folks… this is about loving freedom enough to fight and die for it.'"

-Richard Brody, writing in The New Yorker in 2018, describes the film as "a distinctive and accomplished work of art, no mere artifact of the times".
+Richard Brody, writing in The New Yorker in 2018, described the film as "a distinctive and accomplished work of art, no mere artifact of the times".